Review: Q Bert Reloaded

 - Default controls for the pad are atrocious, Inverted movement and accept cancel buttons all over the place.
 Yes, you can change them but not everyone will want to go through the list of presets and change them as there is a lot of them.
 Each game has its own config and its a daunting list.

 - Few issues with the pad where you will get input lag.

 - Had a few minor glitches where I would spawn off the level and get game over.

-In Summary, Its Q Bert!
+In Summary, It is Q Bert!
 But not as we know it gamer.
 What is scary and by scary I mean makes you feel old, is there is a generation out there that has no idea what Q Bert is and how it shaped the games industry.
-Luckily they can get this game and play with all there fancy graphics, stereo sound effects and get collectibles and unlockables and keep it safe.
+Luckily they can get this game and play with all their fancy graphics, stereo sound effects and get collectibles and unlockables and keep it safe.
 Us older and wiser gamers can hide away on the classic version and try our best to get the new players to at least try it.
-The difficulty remains the same, the sounds are the same so for that reason Q Bert is still very much alive!
-Another game that you makes you realise just how much you missed it and playing it brings all the memories, all the arcade smells of sweat, sweets and Tab Clear.
+The difficulty remains the same, the sounds are the same so for that reason, Q Bert is still very much alive!
+Another game that you makes you realize just how much you missed it and playing it brings all the memories, all the arcade smells of sweat, sweets and Tab Clear.
 Lovely game and well done to the devs…Now bring us more!
 You have opened the door now keep the goodies coming!